Elias Díaz Player Props: Rockies vs. Giants

-On Tuesday, Elias Diaz (.227 on-base percentage in past 10 games, 135 points below season-long percentage) and the Colorado Rockies face the San Francisco Giants, whose starting pitcher will be John Brebbia.
-First pitch is at 8:40 PM ET.
+Elias Diaz -- .175 average over his past 10 games -- will be in action for the Colorado Rockies against the San Francisco Giants, with Logan Webb on the hill, on June 7 at 8:40 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Royals.
+He had a hitless showing in his previous game (0-for-2) against the Giants.

 Elias Díaz Game Info & Props vs. the Giants